Consensys/security-workshop-for-devs/README.md

 In [exercise 1](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise1) we'll give a sneak peek of the `truffle analyze` command, an upcoming feature of [Truffle Suite](https://truffleframework.com).
 Let's see if Truffle can spot the security bug and think about ways to fix it.

-To make things fun, we'll have a crack at exploiting the same vulnerability on [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).

-*Hint: You need to compile the project before running the analyze command.*
+To run `truffle analyze`, first change into the project directory for exercise 1 and compile the project:

 ```
 $ cd devcon4-playground/exercise1
 $ truffle+analyze compile
-$ truffle+analyze analyze
+$ truffle+analyze analyze --timeout 60
 ```

+To make things fun, we'll have a crack at exploiting the same vulnerability on [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).

+*Hint: You need to compile the project before running the analyze command.*

 ### Exercise 2 - Cheating on CTFs with Mythril Classic